Parents visiting the school

 How you can support your child

-Children throughout the school have homework.
+From time to time children throughout the school may have homework.
 This may be learning words, making something with a parent or working in their Learning Log, where a variety of activities are offered.
 Some activities in Learning Logs are compulsory, others are voluntary.
 These activities are aimed at allowing the children to use their literacy and numeracy skills across a wide range of tasks.
 This is in line with the new Literacy and Numeracy Framework for Wales recommendations.

 Your support and encouragement is vital when your child is given homework.
 We encourage the children to learn spellings and times tables through a variety of methods.